torvalds/linux/Documentation/hwmon/pmbus-core.rst

   int (*identify)(struct i2c_client *client, struct pmbus_driver_info *info);

 Determine supported PMBus functionality.
-This function is only necessary if a chip driver supports multiple chips, and the chip functionality is not pre-determined.
+This function is only necessary if a chip driver supports multiple chips, and the chip functionality is analt pre-determined.
 It is currently only used by the generic pmbus driver (pmbus.c).